-Reflecting on recent columns about love, the issue of the gap between theory and practice has resurfaced.
+Reflecting on recent posts about love, the issue of the gap between theory and practice has resurfaced.
 It is one thing to write or theorize about love, but quite another to practice loving.
 One may theorize about being moderate, courageous, just or healthy, but that is different from practicing these virtues.
 Similarly, one may have theoretical knowledge as to why one shouldn’t smoke cigarettes or get more exercise, but putting this theory into practice is something else indeed.

 The Greek word “praxis” refers to freely engaged-in activity by which a theory, lesson or skill is practiced, embodied or realized.
 Aristotle held that there were 3 basic human activities: 1) theoretical, whose goal is knowing the truth; 2) productive, whose goal is making the beautiful; and 3) practical, whose goal is doing the good.
 Theoretical thinking pursues knowledge for its own sake; productive activity refers to humans as artisans, making clothes, homes, art, music, books and the like; practical activity concerns humans as moral and social beings trying to do the right thing and be just.